kochbj/kochbj.github.io/_pages/home.md

 <span style="font-size:.75em">10/5/2021: "[Reduced, Reused, and Recycled: The Life of a Benchmark in Machine Learning Research](https://openreview.net/forum?id=zNQBIBKJRkd)" with Emily Denton, Alex Hanna, and my advisor Jacob Foster was accepted as an oral presentation at NeurIPS 202.</span>

-<span style="font-size:.75em">08/1/2021: The NSF Science of Science program gave me some money to do my dissertation.</span>
+<span style="font-size:.75em">08/1/2021: The NSF Science of Science program gave me a DDRIG grant to do my dissertation.</span>

 ### Tutorials